atc0005/dnsc/README.md

 1. Download the [latest
    release](https://github.com/atc0005/dnsc/releases/latest) binaries
+1. Decompress binaries
+   - e.g., `xz -d dnsc-linux-amd64.xz`
 1. Deploy
    - Place `dnsc` in a location of your choice
      - e.g., `/usr/local/bin/`

+**NOTE**:

+DEB and RPM packages are provided as an alternative to manually deploying binaries.

 ## Configuration